Bernard Soulier syndrome

 Bernard-Soulier syndrome (BSS) is a rare inherited disorder of blood clotting (coagulation) characterized by unusually large platelets, low platelet count (thrombocytopenia) and prolonged bleeding time (difficulty in clotting).
 Affected individuals tend to bleed excessively and bruise easily.
 Most cases of Bernard-Soulier syndrome are inherited as an autosomal recessive genetic trait.

-Organizations related to Bernard Soulier syndrome
+Bernard Soulier syndrome Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.